mdwelsh/mdwelsh.github.io/index.md

 data and communicating locally via a low-power wireless radio.
 Some of our research projects included:

 * [Monitoring active volcanoes](/papers/volcano-osdi06.pdf) with sensor networks.
-Working with geophysicists from UNC, UNH, and the [Instituo Geofisico](https://www.igepn.edu.ec/) in Ecuador, we deployed sensors at Volcáns Tunguruahua and Reventador in Ecuador, collecting infrasound and seismic measurements.
+Working with geophysicists from UNC, UNH, and the [Instituto Geofísico](https://www.igepn.edu.ec/) in Ecuador, we deployed sensors at Volcáns Tunguruahua and Reventador in Ecuador, collecting infrasound and seismic measurements.
 * [Pixie](/papers/pixie-sensys08.pdf), an operating system for resource-aware programming, a new approach to managing scarce resources in heavily constrained embedded systems.
 * [Mercury](/papers/mercury-sensys09.pdf), a wearable sensor platform for high-resolution motion analysis.
-* Using wearable sensoes for measuring [motor fluctuations in patients with Parkinson's Disease](/papers/parkinsons-titb09.pdf), in collaboration with researchers at the [Spaulding Rehabilitation Hospital](https://spauldingrehab.org/).
+* Using wearable sensors for measuring [motor fluctuations in patients with Parkinson's Disease](/papers/parkinsons-titb09.pdf), in collaboration with researchers at the [Spaulding Rehabilitation Hospital](https://spauldingrehab.org/).
 * Wireless sensors for [emergency and mass casualty response](/papers/aidn-ieeehst08.pdf), in collaboration with researchers at JHU and Boston University.